iskanderun/NetGen/README.md

 ## Example

 This is a basic example which generates a network.
+See `?netgen` for documentation describing the parameter arguments.

 ``` r
 library(NetGen)